yjmark/Remote-sensing/assignments/HW2.md

 ### 3.2 Accuracy Assessment

-Use the trained model to classify the Sentinel-2 image, creating a land cover classification map with classes for urban, bare, water, and vegetation.
+Use the trained model to classify the Landsat 8 image, creating a land cover classification map with classes for urban, bare, water, and vegetation (or whatever classes you have chosen).

 Using the validation data, generate a confusion matrix and calculate the overall accuracy, precision, and recall.
 Which classes were confused most often with each other?
 Why do you think this was?